JPVBMR/Salesforce/Code/Aura Components/CustomToast/README.md

-Create a custom toast in an aura component:
+# Aura Component - Create a custom toast:
 - This component has 2 main attributes : type, message.
 - The toast type: **error**, **warning**, **success**, or **info**.